Massimo Altomare: Biography and formation of Black Flame

-m:A Fog is primarily recognized as the drummer of the black metal band Black Flame.
+m:A Fog is primarily recognized as the drummer of the black metal band Black Flame, which he co-founded in 1998.
 Black Flame were the first band to be signed by Forces of Satan Records in 2006, the label run by Infernus, guitarist of the Norwegian Black Metal band Gorgoroth. m:A Fog is also known for being a popular session drummer, often recording albums and doing concerts outside his primary band.
 Although he is not believed to be a principal songwriter, his influence can be heard on every record he has participated on.
 He is known for being a powerful and "straight forward" drummer, choosing not to use a big range of patterns, but choosing instead to play in the most direct way possible.
 His style is often remarked upon in reviews or interviews, and many younger drummers quote him as an influence.

-He is the only Italian artist that has played both Inferno Festival and Hole in the Sky, the biggest Norwegian metal festivals.

 He grew up in the countryside outside Turin (Italy), but now he lives outside of Italy, and keeps his lifestyle as private as he can.